These cities welcome horse lovers with open arms!

 Spend your summer days checking out this small town.
 A flourishing horse community, miles of trails, and cool weather make it a favorite among riders.
-The Green Mountain Horse Association has a top notch facility that be appreciated by all horse fans.
+The Green Mountain Horse Association has a top-notch facility that is appreciated by all horse fans.

 This wealthy town is no stranger is elegant horse farms.
 With a thriving horse community, it establishes horse-friendly policies and works hard to maintain them.
 Furthermore, riders can enjoy an elaborate trail system.
 The weather makes it possible to ride year-round!